1. K-State home

 Microbial Water Testing

-Kansas State University and the University of Missouri continue to offer free microbial water testing to all fruit and vegetable growers in KS and MO, even in light of the COVID-19 situation.
-We can provide this free testing until our generous grant funding from the USDA National Institute of Food and Agriculture (grant 2019-70020-30358) runs out.
+Kansas State University and the University of Missouri continue to offer free microbial water testing to all fruit and vegetable growers in KS and MO, as long as funding continues.

 For Kansas Growers

-For having bottles mailed to you and for coordinating a return mailing or drop-off at the Manhattan campus, please contact KaWang Li at kwli@ksu.edu or 785-532-1298.
-For coordinating logistics with the Olathe campus contact Dr. Manreet Bhullar at msbhullar@ksu.edu.
+For having bottles mailed to you, questions about proper sampling procedures, or to review your water test results, please contact Katelynn Stull (kjstull@ksu.edu or 913-307-7394.
+For coordinating logistics with the Olathe campus, contact Dr. Manreet Bhullar at msbhullar@ksu.edu.
 Please include your name, address, phone number, and a brief description of your water source.
 It is highly encouraged to pull a sample every month for 3 months to get a better idea of your water quality, versus one individual snapshot in time.
 Samples need to be received on ice and within 24 hours of the sample being taken.

 For questions about proper sampling procedures or to review your water test results, please contact Katelynn Stull at kjstull@ksu.edu or 913-307-7394.